Privacy and Security

 The activities and policies supporting this approach are:

-The Native Broadcasting Policy (Public Notice 1990-89) outlines the criteria for a radio or TV service to broadcast as a Native station.
-It encourages Aboriginal broadcasting by emphasizing the importance of Aboriginal ownership and the preservation of Aboriginal languages and culture.
+The Native Broadcasting Policy (Public Notice 1990-89) outlines the criteria for a radio or TV service to broadcast as an Indigenous station.
+It encourages Indigenous broadcasting by emphasizing the importance of self-ownership and the preservation of Indigenous languages and cultures.
+The CRTC will review this policy in the near future to ensure that it is efficient and that it reflects the needs of Indigenous audiences today.
+Learn more about the Co-Development of the Indigenous Broadcasting Policy

 The Aboriginal Peoples Television Network (APTN) is the first national indigenous TV network in the world.
-It’s run by Aboriginal people and reflects the communities and the diversity within Canada’s many Aboriginal cultures, in many languages.
-APTN must be carried by all TV service providers, making it a service for all Canadians.
+It is run by Indigenous people and reflects their communities and the diversity within their cultures, in many of their languages.
+APTN must be carried by all TV service providers, making it a service for Indigenous and non-Indigenous people in Canada.

 The Ethnic Broadcasting Policy (Public Notice 1999-117) outlines the criteria for an over-the-air radio or TV service to broadcast as an ethnic station.
 For example, ethnic television and radio stations must devote a minimum amount of time to ethnic and third-language programming.
 Local ethnic broadcasters must also reflect local issues and concerns.